Saint Anthony's Canossian Secondary School: Normal (academic) course

 A 5th year leading to the Singapore-Cambridge GCE Ordinary Level examination is available to N(A) students who perform well in their Singapore-Cambridge GCE Normal Level examination.
 Students can move from one course to another based on their performance and the assessment of the school principal and teachers.

 Normal (technical) course

 The normal (technical) course prepares students for a technical-vocational education at the Institute of Technical Education.
 Students will offer 5-7 subjects in the Singapore-Cambridge GCE Normal Level examination.
 The curriculum is tailored towards strengthening students’ proficiency in English and Mathematics.
 Students take English Language, Mathematics, Basic Mother Tongue and Computer Applications as compulsory subjects.

 Co-curricular activities (CCAs)

 SACSS had commendable achievements in its performing arts group.
 Notable achievements include the Certificate of Distinction attained by Angklung/Kulintang Ensemble, Concert Band, Choir, Drama, Guitar Ensemble, Indian Dance, Modern Dance in the Singapore Youth Festival (SYF) Arts Presentation 2017.

+SACSS in terms of sports has attained 4th position in the National School Games, East Zone, for netball 2022 and many medals for taekwondo.